 Yet another stunning Seoul sunset.
 I don’t know what it is, but I love the sunsets here.
 But I don’t think anyone can blame me, they have been my personal Seoul highlight.

 That concludes my list of photos.
 For now!
-I want to keep adding to this list in the future, to show off more of Korea to the world.
+I will keep adding to this list in the future, to show off more of Korea to the world.
 It’s a beautiful country, and I think it is often overlooked.
 Remember to check back on this post in the future to see if more images have been added!

 If you enjoyed this post please feel free to share it on social media.
 Every share helps, and I hope that as many people can see how beautiful Korea is as possible.